-The Election Day will be held on Tuesday, November 6, 2018.
-The nonpartisan voter protection coalition Election Protection works to ensure that every eligible voter in Pennsylvania is able to cast a ballot that gets counted.
-The PA Election Protection Coalition is coordinated by the ACLU of Pennsylvania, Common Cause Pennsylvania, the Lawyers' Committee for Civil Rights Under Law, the League of Women Voters of Pennsylvania, and Pennsylvania Voice.
+The nonpartisan voter protection Election Protection Coalition works to ensure that every eligible voter in Pennsylvania is able to cast a ballot that gets counted.
+The PA Election Protection Coalition is coordinated by the ACLU of Pennsylvania, Common Cause Pennsylvania, the Lawyers' Committee for Civil Rights Under Law, All Voting Is Local, and Pennsylvania Voice.

 Voters can call the following nonpartisan voter hotlines for basic information, such as the location of their polling place or how to obtain an absentee ballot, as well as report problems on Election Day: